To Grow Market Share, A Drugmaker Pitches Its Product To Judges

 "I had sinus problems, chest problems for the whole month I was on it," Kirby says.
 "I couldn't shake it."

 He says he also got a rash — another possible reaction to Vivitrol, according to the product's warnings.
 Months after he had the shot, he still had white splotches on his arms, which he attributed to the drug.
-But even with those symptoms, Kirby says the court urged him to stick with the medication for a couple more months.
+But even with those symptoms, Kirby says the court urged him to stick with the medication for a couple of more months.
 "They were way too pushy about it," he says.

 More than 130,000 Americans will go through drug courts this year, according to the National Association of Drug Court Professionals.
 Drug courts are designed to allow some people whose crimes stem from addiction to get treatment instead of jail time.
 But the treatment that is offered varies from court to court and is entirely at the judge's discretion.